-Section 979 would create an Office of Municipal Securities within the SEC to administer SEC rules with respect to municipal securities and to coordinate with the MSRB for rulemaking and enforcement actions.
-The director of the Office of Municipal Securities would report to the chairman of the SEC.
-I - Public Company Accounting Oversight Board, Portfolio Margining, and Other Matters The Bill would make a number of changes to expand the role and function of the PCAOB.
+Section 979 creates an Office of Municipal Securities within the SEC to administer SEC rules with respect to municipal securities and to coordinate with the MSRB for rulemaking and enforcement actions.
+The director of the Office of Municipal Securities will report to the chairman of the SEC.
+I - Public Company Accounting Oversight Board, Portfolio Margining, and Other Matters The Act makes a number of changes to expand the role and function of the PCAOB.